gonicus/clacks/doc/configuration.rst

 ---

 Managing access control is configuration in the broader sense.
-You can read more on this topic in the section :ref:`clacks-acl`.
+You can read more on this topic in the section :ref:`acl-handling`.

 Client